TP1-HHU/lab4_sose21/README.md

 Get familiar with it.

 We begin by simulating *Nt = 100* timesteps for *N = 500* particles.
 After each timestep we calculate the coordinate of the center of mass and the MSD.
+Suppose that all particles have the same mass of *m=1*.

 Things that are missing are:
 * The function `push(...)` that takes all particles and advances their coordinates